 "We noticed that changing sleeping positions was definitely trickier under 15 extra pounds of weight, so that's something that people who move a lot in bed might want to consider.
 Still, you can reap the benefits of weighted blankets while reading or sitting on the couch; we loved laying the Coolmax across our lap (and fidgeting with the beads) while watching TV." — Karen Tietjen, Product Tester

-Reviewers praise the blanket for how evenly distributed the weight is; this is largely thanks to the small compartments stitched into the blanket body.
-One reviewer also noted that the glass beads make for a smoother texture than the poly pellets found in other makes.
-A three-year warranty is included with purchase.
+The weight is evenly distributed thanks to the small compartments stitched into the blanket body, and the glass beads make for a smoother texture than the poly pellets found in other makes.
+A three-year warranty is included with the purchase.

 If you don’t have a lot to spend on a weighted blanket but still want the benefits of this natural sleep-inducer, check out the Qusleep Diamond Weighted Blanket.
 The soft cotton blanket is filled with glass beads and features a diamond stitch design to help evenly distribute the soothing weight.

 It’s only available gray, but you can choose from several different sizes and three weights: 7, 15, or 20 pounds.
 For most adults, the 15-pound blanket is a good starting point.
 In terms of care, this calming blanket is machine washable in cold water.

 Casper is known for far more than just its award-winning mattresses, and this weighted blanket is the perfect complement to your bed—whether or not it’s Casper-made.
 Measuring 50 x 70-inches, it’s about the size of a throw blanket; it has a quilted design inspired by outerwear, making for easy dispersion of the microbead filling.
 A breathable cotton cover allows for airflow throughout the night, making this a perfect option for the spring and summer.
 As with all Casper products, users can test this blanket for 100 nights for free.